 This makes them best suited to caravans, campervans and RVs with a curved roof.
 They are also a good fit for yachts, if that’s the way you travel!
 In fact, Italian-made Solbian panels are marine grade and are tested on racing yachts.

 Flexible Solar Panels Are Lightweight

 Unlike other panels, flexible solar panels don’t have heavy, rigid mounting frames or glass, which makes them extremely lightweight.
-Many flexible solar panels weigh very little and can be as thin as 2mm, like those made by eArc and Solbian. eArc panels weigh as little as 3kg for a 175w frameless panel.
+Many flexible solar panels weigh very little and can be as thin as 2mm, like those made by Sunman eArc and Solbian.
+Sunman panels weigh as little as 3kg for a 175w frameless panel.

 Flexible Solar Panels Are Durable

-Don’t be fooled by their lightweight design, flexible solar panels are built tough. eArc solar panels are glass fibre-reinforced similar to aircraft windows, which means they are rated 2400 pascals for wind and 2400 pascals for load.
+Don’t be fooled by their lightweight design, flexible solar panels are built tough.
+Sunman solar panels are glass fibre-reinforced similar to aircraft windows, which means they are rated 2400 pascals for wind and 2400 pascals for load.
 In fact, these panels are tough enough to be approved by the Clean Energy Council for residential use!

 Flexible Solar Panels Can Contour To Fit Different Surfaces